 1. A feeling of smug or uncritical satisfaction with oneself or one’s achievements.

-“the figures are better, but there are no grounds for complacency”
+“The figures are better, but there are no grounds for complacency”

-smugness, self-satisfaction, self-congratulation, self-regard;
+smugness, self-satisfaction, self-congratulation, self-regard.

 What is complacency in the workplace?

 Lately, stress can lead to complacency in the workplace.
 When employees are overwhelmed by high levels of stress, they may become disengaged or adopt a mindset or resignation.
-This can hinder their ability to think creativity, take risks and be innovative.
+This can hinder their ability to think creatively, take risks and be innovative.

 What does complacency in the workplace look like?